jonathas/jonathas.github.io/about/index.md

 Hi, I'm Jonathas Rodrigues Ribeiro (a.k.a.
 Jon).
 I was born in Rio de Janeiro, but I'm currently living in Brno, Czech Republic.

 I started working as a Software Developer in 2008, and since then have always been improving my knowledge while achieving my goals and the goals of the companies I work for.
-In 2020 I started working as a Solutions Architect, viewing projects from a different angle.

 I've been using GNU/Linux since December 2006 and I just love and feel at home with my [Arch Linux](http://archlinux.org) on my Notebook and [Debian GNU/Linux](http://debian.org) on the servers I manage at work and at home.